gburghardt/foundry-starter-project/README.md

 # Foundry Bootstrap

-User Foundry.Bootstrap to quickly get you started building an application with Foundry.
+Use Foundry.Bootstrap to quickly get you started building an application with Foundry.

 This serves as a starting point that works right out of the box.